wyongqiing/tp/docs/DeveloperGuide.md

 **Extensions**
 * 3a.
 HR enters invalid data for one or more attributes.

    * 3a1.
-HRelpher displays an error message indicating which field is invalid and the expected format.
+HRelper displays an error message indicating which field is invalid and the expected format.

    * 3a2.
 HR corrects the invalid entry.
      Use case resumes at step 3.

 * 4a.
 HR decides to change details.

     * 4a1.
 HR cancels confirmation.
      Use case resumes at step 3.

 * 4b.
 HRelper finds an existing employee profile by tags.
-(Department, Employment Type or Job Title) Use case resumes at step 3.
+(Department, Employment Type or Job Title)
+  Use case resumes at step 3.

 * 5a.
 HR loses connection.

     * 5a1.
 HRelper saves details.

     * 5a2.
 HRelper prompts HR to continue where they left off.
      Use case resumes at step 3.

 **Use case: Find Employees by Department**